usa-m/usa-m/README.md

 &nbsp; &nbsp; ♨️ &nbsp; &nbsp; [***ESerial - Qt***](https://github.com/cronblocks/eserial-qt) - a cross-platform application to greatly help in repetitive communication over a Serial Port

-***You can be of help*** ...
-Please, start by giving stars ⭐⭐⭐⭐⭐ to my projects, and contribute in their improvements
+***You can HELP*** ...
+Please, start by giving stars ⭐⭐⭐⭐⭐ to the projects, and contribute in their improvement